RailsEventStore/rails_event_store/railseventstore.org/source/docs/repository.html.md

 # Using Ruby Object Mapper (ROM) for SQL without ActiveRecord or Rails

-RubyEventStore comes with `RubyEventStore::ROM::EventRepository` that you can use with a SQL database without requiring ORM like ActiveRecord or when not using Rails altogether.
+RubyEventStore comes with `RubyEventStore::ROM::EventRepository` that you can use with a SQL database without requiring ActiveRecord or when not using Rails altogether.
 It is tested with the same test suite as the ActiveRecord implementation and raises identical exceptions.

-## Basic setup
+## Basic ROM setup

 You simply need to configure your ROM container and then store it globally on `RubyEventStore::ROM.env` or pass it to the repository constructor.